 Today, many medications are available to assist you with your recovery.
 These work to block the cravings and the desire to drink or use drugs.
 We are privileged to have a working relationship with a local Physician who is a member of the American Society of Addiction Medicine (ASAM).
 Medication-assisted treatment is instrumental in helping you recover easier and faster.

 The answer is “Yes.”
 There have been many studies that state resoundingly that online therapy is just as effective as in-person therapy.
 Much is due to the vast improvement in technologies that allows us to move beyond the “skype” technology, to a full video conferencing platform designed specifically for healthcare, that keeps the session content just as it would be if we were all in the same room.

 Some of the reasons I see that make it so successful are the following:

 - You are anonymous.
 We seek to get people in a group from different areas so you are not known by others.
 I have found that this is a major concern to many people.

 - You are participating in a completely relaxed location, your home.
 Much of the success of treatment is being in a place of safety where you can be open and honest about your issues.
 This is helpful in group sessions where you can share your issues with others and they can with you.
 Your thoughts about what might help them may be just what they need – after all, you share a common experience and want a common solution.

 - In your individual sessions with your counselor you again are in the safest, most comforting place you can be.
 Being relaxed and comfortable is crucial to helpful therapy.
 We are most open, when we feel the safest.

-If you have concerns regarding Online Treatment, please contact me, Dr. Fred J. Hansen, email@example.com
+If you have concerns regarding Online Virtual addiction help in Plano or anywhere else, please contact me, Dr. Fred J. Hansen, firstname.lastname@example.org